Language Scent: Exploring Cross-Language Information Navigation: : Language-Scent-Guided Navigation

 \subsection{System Overview}

-\sys{} comprises three main components (Fig.~\ref{fig:sys}): (1) a search results page augmentation for forming search strategies (Fig.~\ref{fig:sys}A1, A2), (2) tooltips for connecting across languages (Fig.~\ref{fig:sys}B), and (3) an analysis side panel for reflecting on search strategies (Fig.~\ref{fig:sys}[C1]) and note-taking (Fig.~\ref{fig:sys}[C2]).
+\sys{} comprises three main components (Fig.~\ref{fig:sys}): (1) a search results page augmentation for forming search strategies (Fig.~\ref{fig:sys}[A1, A2]), (2) tooltips for connecting across languages (Fig.~\ref{fig:sys}B), and (3) an analysis side panel for reflecting on search strategies (Fig.~\ref{fig:sys}[C1]) and note-taking (Fig.~\ref{fig:sys}[C2]).
 We use the user's queries, clicks, saved content, and notes as a proxy of their search activity in the backend~\cite{joachims2017AccuratelyInterpretingClickthrough}.
 In particular, we treat queries as the smallest natural unit of search activity and organize clicks, saved content, and notes around them.
-Users can save queries and their corresponding search results or webpage snippets when using \sys{}, or create custom \textbf{notes} in the side panel.
+Users can save queries and their corresponding search results or webpage snippets when using \sys{}, or create custom \textbf{notes} in the side panel. \rev{\sys{} is not personalized to avoid narrowing results and undermining the system's exploratory goal.}

 We implemented \sys{} as a Google Chrome extension using the Chrome Extension API.
 The front-end was developed in TypeScript with React and Material UI, while the back-end was built in Python with FastAPI for handling API calls.
 Data were stored in Firebase and indexed and searched with TypeSense.
 We used the Google Search API to retrieve relevant sources and OpenAI's GPT-4o API for summarization and query generation.